Redresses of Jaheel's Ship

 by Jörg Hillebrand and Bernd Schneider

 This article investigates the design history of Jaheel's ship from DS9: "Babel" and Neelix's Baxial.
 The latter is all CGI but was obviously inspired by the DS9 ship.
-It is not an article on re-uses in a narrow sense, because we can't tell for sure if any physical model was re-reused in any fashion.
+It is not an article on re-uses in a narrow sense, because probably no physical model was re-reused in any fashion.
 Yet, there are some interesting observations about the design that include three other science fiction series.

-The design of Jaheel's ship appeared in only two roles, in four Star Trek episodes:
+The design of Jaheel's ship appeared in only two roles, in four Star Trek episodes.
+Additionally, we could see the Baxial CGI as a background ship in Enterprise.
+Here is the chronological list:

 1. Jaheel's ship (miniature, DS9: "Babel")